On partial information retrieval: the unconstrained 100 prisoner problem

-which follows from counting the number of cycles of length at most $a$.
-Let us recall the proof of this formula.
-Consider first the cycle decomposition of a given permutation of $N$ numbers (see figure \ref{key_cycles}).
+which follows from counting the number of cycles $c$ of length $l_C\le a=N/2$, which produce exactly $l_c$ winners.
+Before proceeding, let us first recall the proof of this formula.
+Consider first the cycle decomposition of a given permutation of $N$ numbers.
 It can be written as a partition: